l7mp/learning-go/99-labs/02-webapps/README.md

 CMD ["/helloworld"]
 ```

+> **Warning**
-> **Warning**: Make sure you understand what is going on here: later you will be requested to write your own Dockerfiles (see [here](https://docs.docker.com/engine/reference/builder) for more details).
+> Make sure you understand what is going on here: later you will be requested to write your own Dockerfiles (see [here](https://docs.docker.com/engine/reference/builder) for more details).

 The standard way to build container images is via the following steps (do not issue these command just yet, most probably they won't work anyway):
 - build the image: `podman image build -t helloworld -f deploy/Dockerfile .`;